CommonPaper/CSA/CSA.md

 13. ## Reservation of Rights

     Except for the limited license to copy and use Software and Documentation in Section 1.1 (Access and Use), <span class="keyterms_link">Provider</span> retains all right, title, and interest in and to the Product, whether developed before or after the <span class="keyterms_link">Effective Date</span>.
-Except for the limited rights in Section 1.7 (Customer Content), <span class="keyterms_link">Effective Date</span> retains all right, title, and interest in and to the Customer Content.
+Except for the limited rights in Section 1.7 (Customer Content), <span class="keyterms_link">Customer</span> retains all right, title, and interest in and to the Customer Content.

 14. ## General Terms